antvis/G2Plot/docs/common/brush.en.md

 ##### Properties

-Types of _DrillDownCfg_ are as follows:
+Types of _BrushCfg_ are as follows:

 | Properties | Type      | Description                                                                                |
 | ---------- | --------- | ------------------------------------------------------------------------------------------ |